DIY Shopping Carts – Should You?

 - Is the expectation to use one cart or two, with one being in-house and one being a third party?
 If two, that may be confusing to the pet owners—better to stick to one cart.

 Most of these questions are answered rather quickly when a third party vendor is utilized.
 The shipping, inventory, and money processing is all done by this provider.
-Typically, the hospital has the option to choose what products are offered in the cart, the price they are sold for, or profit margin they want to gain.
+Typically, the hospital has the option to choose what products are offered in the cart, the price they are sold for, or the profit margin they want to gain.
 The provider charges a set monthly fee or a percentage based on items sold as payment for providing and managing the cart.
 The upside is that everything is done for the hospital.
 The downside is that the practice makes less money per item or purchase by a pet owner.
 What should a hospital know if they manage the cart in-house?

 Managing a Cart In-House